MattiaBrazzale/MattiaBrazzale/README.md

 - I’m currently working as a Data Scientist in the telco industry.
 - ⚡️ I’m currently learning CV techniques.
 - 👻 I’m looking to collaborate on some open-source projects or in Kaggle competitions.
-- 📫 How to reach me: here or directly on Kaggle.
+- 📫 How to reach to me: here or directly on Kaggle.

 <!---
 MattiaBrazzale/MattiaBrazzale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.